smartsheet-platform/smartsheet-csharp-sdk/README.md

 The generated SDK class documentation is here: [http://smartsheet-platform.github.io/smartsheet-csharp-sdk/](http://smartsheet-platform.github.io/smartsheet-csharp-sdk/).

 ## Example Usage
-The call the API, you will need an *access token* which can be obtained in the web UI from the menu Account/Personal Settings/API Access.
+The call the API, you will need an *access token* which can be obtained in the web UI from the menu: Account/Personal Settings/API Access.

 Here is a brief sample showing how to
 - Initialize the client